togawakotori/ADM-Project/README.md

 ------------------------------

-Hello_world.c can be used as a template.
+Hello_world.c can be used as a template for programming

 ------------------------------